Cojac/Cojac/wiki-tmp/Home.md

 The programm is stable, even with an ultra-low precision, and the result is very *pixelated*, yet similar to the original.

 ## 4.3 - Rounding mode in floating-point arithmetic
-In java, we don't have access to the CPU's rounding modes.
-This is a serious deficiency in java's IEEE 754 floating point *support*, which just uses the nearest possible float/double.
+In Java, we don't have access to the CPU's rounding modes.
+This is a serious deficiency in Java's IEEE 754 floating point *support*, which just uses the nearest possible float/double.
 The use of rounding modes are multiple, even if it won't affect every programmer.
 * It can be used as a way of testing the stability of mathematical functions or programs, that souldn't give much different results under a different rounding mode
 * It can bring certainty in a result.
 For example, in an interval, rounding the value of the inferior bound down is more pessimistic than rounding to the nearest, but then the *real* value (with infinite precision) represented by the interval is assured to be included.
 The same goes with the upper bound, that should be rounded up.